omelchert/py-fmas/README.md

 ## Further information

+An extended user guide with step-by-step demonstrations, further usage examples and a reference manual can be found on the  [project page](https://omelchert.github.io/py-fmas/) on gitHub pages.

 ### Pulse propagation in terms ot the analytic signal

 Below you find a list of articles that discuss ultrashort optical pulse